yihanseattle/Camera2Module/README.md

 - Stop recording if currently in recording session.
 - Close any camera resource for other app to use in the future.

+---
+# RokidCamera module introduction

+The RokidCamera module manage the Camera2 API cycle and automatically set up Camera class.
+Developers can use RokidCamera module to set Camera parameters, callbacks, format, etc. Example Camera setup using RokidCamera module:

+		lang=java
+        mRokidCamera = new RokidCameraBuilder(this, mTextureView)
+                .setPreviewEnabled(true)
+                .setImageFormat(ImageFormat.JPEG)
+                .setMaximumImages(5)
+                .setRokidCameraRecordingListener(this)
+                .setRokidCameraStateListener(this)
+                .setRokidCameraOnImageAvailableListener(RokidCamera.STILL_PHOTO_MODE_SINGLE_NO_CALLBACK, this, this)
+                .build();